Rogomi/Traxion-ProjectLego-TechDoc/android.md

   - `uploadUnitNoteAttachments()` - Handles the request for adding attachments to existing unit notes.
   - `deleteUnitNoteAttachments()` - Handles the request for removing attachments from existing unit notes.

+- **PunchListScreen** - Handles the display of all punchlists.
+Can be viewed under Punchlist on the Dashboard
+  - `getPunchlists()` - Requests the query data for the punchlists

+- **PunchListFilterScreen** - Handles the display for filtering of specifed punshlists
+  - `getUserProjectData()` - Handles the query data for the punchlists
+  - `getProjectBuildingFilterData()` - Handles the query data for getting the buildings based on the project IDs
+  - `getFilteredResultListIds()` - Handles the request for getting the IDs of the filtered results
+  - `searchBasedOnInput()` - Handles the searching of a specific punchlist
+  - `applyFilters()` - Handles the request for applying the selected filters

+- **BuyerPunchListScreen** - Handles the display for creating a Buyer Punchlist from the Punchlist Screen
+  - `getUnits()` - Handles the query data for getting the units
+  - `getProjectBuildingData()` - Handles the request for getting the building data for the associated project
+  - `addPunchlistItem()` - Handles the request for adding a punchlist item
+  - `duplicatePunchlistItem()` - Handles the request for duplicating a punchlist item
+  - `deletePunchlistItem()` - Handles the request for deleting a punchlist item
+  - `savePunchlist()` - Handles the request for saving the punchlist
+  - `editItemForBuyer()` - Handles the request for editing a punchlist item

+- **DetailedBuyerPunchlistScreen** - Handles the viewing of details of the selected Buyer Punchlist.
+Only the creator of the Punchlist can edit and cancel the punchlist.
+Only Construction can process the Punchlist.
+Anyone can download the punchlist report
+  - `getPunchlist()` - Handles the query data for the associated punchlist
+  - `getPunchlistItems()` - Handles the query data for the punchlist items assoiciated with the punchlist
+  - `processPunchlist()` - Handles the request for processing the punchlist
+  - `cancelPunchlist()` - Handles the request for cancelling the punchlist
+  - `updatePunchlist()` - Handles the request for updating the punchlist
+  - `downloadPunchlistLink()` - Handles the query data for getting the download file link
+  - `downloadBuyerPunchlistFile()` - Handles the request for downloading the punchlist

+- **ToqPunchlistScreen** - Handles the display for creating a TOQ Punchlist from the Punchlist Screen
+  - `addSection()` - Handles the request for adding a section
+  - `editAddSectionName()` - Handles the request for adding section name
+  - `editAddItemName()` - Handles the request for adding an item
+  - `editTOQSection()` - Handles the request for editing a section
+  - `editTOQSectionItem()` - Handles the request for editing a section item
+  - `editTOQSectionAddItem()` - Handles the request for editing the added punchlist item
+  - `saveDuplicateSection()` - Handles the request for duplicating and saving a section
+  - `deleteSection()` - Handles the reqeuest for deleting a section
+  - `deleteTOQSectionItem()` - Handles the request for deleting a section item
+  - `deleteAddedPunchlistFromSection()` - Handles the request for deleting the added punchlist item from the section
+  - `saveNewSectionPunchlistToList()` - Handles the request for saving a new section to the list
+  - `savePunchlist()` - Handles the request for saving the punchlist

+- **DetailedToqPunchlistScreen** - Handles the creation of a TOQ Punchlist from the Punchlist Screen.
+Only the creator of the Punchlist can edit and cancel the punchlist.
+Only Construction can process the Punchlist.
+Anyone can download the punchlist report
+  - `processPunchlist()` - Handles the request for processing the punchlist
+  - `cancelPunchlist()` - Handles the request for processing the punchlist
+  - `addSection()` - Handles the request for adding a section
+  - `editAddSectionName()` - Handles the request for adding section name
+  - `editAddItemName()` - Handles the request for adding an item
+  - `editTOQSection()` - Handles the request for editing a section
+  - `editTOQSectionItem()` - Handles the request for editing a section item
+  - `editTOQSectionAddItem()` - Handles the request for editing the added punchlist item
+  - `saveDuplicateSection()` - Handles the request for duplicating and saving a section
+  - `deleteSection()` - Handles the reqeuest for deleting a section
+  - `deleteTOQSectionItem()` - Handles the request for deleting a section item
+  - `deleteAddedPunchlistFromSection()` - Handles the request for deleting the added punchlist item from the section
+  - `saveNewSectionPunchlistToList()` - Handles the request for saving a new section to the list
+  - `savePunchlist()` - Handles the request for saving the punchlist
+  - `downloadPunchlistLink()` - Handles the query data for getting the download file link
+  - `downloadPunchlist()` - Handles the request for processing the punchlist
+  - `getPunchlist()` - Handles the query data for the associated punchlist
+  - `getPunchlistItems()` - Handles the query data for the punchlist items assoiciated with the punchlist

+- **GeneratePunchlistScreen** - Handles the display for generating a punchlist report
+  - `generateReport()` - Handles the request for generating the punchlist report
+  - `generateReportLink()` - Handles the query data for getting the generate report link

+- **CalendarScreen** - Handles the display of unit turnover schedules
+  - `projectsQuery()` - Handles the query data for projects
+  - `getCalendarExportLink()` - Handles the queary data for getting the calendar export link
+  - `exportCalendar()` - Handles the request for downloading the calendar
+  - `getUnitTurnoverSchedules()` - Handles the query data for getting the turnover schedule for a specific project

 ### ARCHITECTURE USED

 Project Lego Android follows and uses the Model-View-ViewModel Architecture (MVVM).
 It consists of an xml file which is the UI layout definition for the screen, a Fragment that is the UI controller that displays the data, and the ViewModel, a class that prepares the data for viewing in the Fragment and reacts to user interactions.